harshita2201301024/obsidian/data/Office Work/Register a Dubai Mainland CB.md

 1. Display sidenav and subnav
 2. Display the listing of company location
+	1. Clicking on listing can open search popup or skip it
 3. Search
 	1. Search Company
 	2. Field will be dynamic